 You can also set this individually for any Plan with a podcast included, on the Plan Settings page.
-Set the podcast subscription page to display within the checkout, follow your site-wide automatic redirect, or specify an automatic redirect just for this Plan.
+Set the member benefits and content page to display after checkout, following your site-wide automatic redirect URL, or specifying an automatic redirect just for this Plan.

-If you want to redirect back to your website, and bypass the podcast subscription page in your checkout, just select No in either place.
+If you want to redirect back to your website, and bypass the member benefits and content page in your checkout, just select No in both places.

 Prevent unauthorized sharing